kurt1288/TwitchIRCLichessBot/README.md

 # TwitchIRCLichessBot
-A Twitch IRC bot that will updates the Twitch channel on Lichess users and games.
+A Twitch IRC bot that sends updates on Lichess users and games to a Twitch channel.